spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/dependencies.md

   - You need the DirectX End-User Runtime to run Unreal Engine 4 clients.

 - <a href="https://visualstudio.microsoft.com/vs/older-downloads/" data-track-link="Clicked VS 2017|product=Docs|platform=Win|label=Win">**Visual Studio 2017**</a>.
-To download Visual Studio 2017, you must sign into your Microsoft account & sign up to the free [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/) to access and download the Visual Studio 2017 installer.
+To access and download the Visual Studio 2017 installer you must sign up for a Microsoft account and sign up to the free [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).

 - During the installation of Visual Studio, select the following items in the Workloads tab:
   - **Universal Windows Platform development**